adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #145 Still struggling to get back into it.
 Tomorrow!
 Tomorrow!

 $146 Didn't happen today.
 Needs to happen tomorrow.
 I will make sure of it.

+#147 Back from a trip.
+Hoping to start fresh tomorrow.